 01 of 05

-One of my favorite dishes to make in the winter is homemade pasta with sweet peas and bacon.
-Add a little bit of goat cheese and it gets even better in my humble opinion.
-That's how I was inspired to create this sandwich.
+One of our favorite dishes to make in the winter is goat tomme grilled cheese with sweet peas and bacon.
+Add a little bit of goat cheese and it gets even better in our opinion.
 It's rich, creamy, meaty, and fresh and it makes a super delicious grilled cheese sandwich.

 02 of 05

-There's just a few things you need to know about this sandwich.
+There are just a few things you need to know about this tomato jam, bacon, pickled jalapeños + potato chip grilled cheese sandwich.
 One. it has bacon.
-2 It has tomato jam.
-And 3.
+Two, it has tomato jam.
+And three.
 IT HAS POTATO CHIPS in it.
-And of course 4.
+And of course four.
 Once you eat it, you might cry.

 03 of 05

 Sauteed butternut squash, crispy bacon, and melted gouda come together between two buttery toasted slices of lard bread to create a sweet and savory sandwich that highlights the beautiful flavors of fall.
-The bread this this sandwich calls for is made with lard, so the fat content is much higher than regular store-bought bread.
+The bread in this butternut squash grilled cheese with gouda + bacon sandwich calls for is made with lard, so the fat content is much higher than regular store-bought bread.

 04 of 05